 Introductory Microeconomics is a required class for all PAM majors.
 PAM courses in general rely quite heavily on microeconomics.
 Completing this class early on will ensure you remain on track to take other courses later (as it is a pre-requisite class for many).
 In order to move through the program, it is necessary to begin the economics sequence as early as possible.
 Professor Sanders, a PAM faculty member, teaches the ECON 1110 course that meets on MW.
 If possible, you should try and enroll in his section of the course.
 You need to enroll yourself in ECON 1110.

 First Year Writing Seminar (FWS) (3 Credits)

 All Cornell students are required to take a First Year Writing Seminar during their first two semesters at Cornell.
 If you don’t take the seminar you will receive a warning letter and you will be put on probation.
-To enroll in an FWS complete the online ballot process.
+More information about freshmen writing seminars is available on the Knight Institute Webpage.

 PSYCH 1101 - Introduction to Psychology (or HD 1150) (3 Credits)